So You’re Going to Law School

-Most of the information on law school applications are inarguable facts: LSAT score, GPA, residence, undergraduate university, and so forth.
+Most of the information on law school applications are inarguable facts: LSAT score (Find out what a good LSAT Score is here), GPA, residence, undergraduate university, and so forth.

 Nonetheless, your law school personal statement is your time to shine.
 Do not waste space by focusing on details that are not relevant to your story, or to the personal picture of yourself that you’d like to paint.
 You only have a certain amount of space, so use words carefully.